pistarlab/landia/README.md

 - Crafting System
 - Reasonable performance and low memory footprint with plenty of room for future improvements.

 ## Known Issues
+- Currently game play is strictly grid based game and all interactions and movements are restricted to the tile coordinates.
+This was intended to reduce the state space for reinforcement learning, howver this take some of the fun away for human players.
+Future versions will not have this limitation.
 - Limited number of objects
 - Network play is laggy and does not scale to more than a few remoe users.
 - Incomplete documentation and testing